TheThingsIndustries/lorawan-stack-docs/doc/content/getting-started/the-things-stack-basics/_index.md

 aliases: [/getting-started/what-is-tts/]
 ---

-{{% tts %}} is a LoRaWAN Network Server stack which is the critical component for any LoRaWAN solution.
+{{% tts %}} is a LoRaWAN® Network Server stack which is the critical component for any LoRaWAN solution.
 This guide quickly gets the read up to speed with the basics of {{% tts %}}.

 <!--more-->